 Hawaii is known for its waterfalls, and if you're staying in Hilo you're close to two beautiful reasons why.
 The 422-foot Akaka Falls is only a few miles north of Hilo, while Rainbow Falls is located right in town.

 On an island as diverse and large as the Big Island, it can be difficult to decide what to do during your stay.
 Sure, you’ll probably check out Volcano National Park, hit the beach, and maybe do some snorkeling, but there’s so much more to do and see.
-We’ve assembled six popular things to do on Big Island Hawaii in 2020.
+We’ve assembled six popular things to do on Big Island Hawaii.
 These are the lesser known, but amazing things to do on Hawaii Island.

 Stop by Akaka Falls and Rainbow Falls